How much will it cost to preserve my content?

 This answer may already sound complex, but without these complications we’d have to fall back on: “well, to keep something a long time will cost a lot of money” which isn’t insightful.

 Preservation is everything needed to preserve access, to follow the UNESCO and CCAAA definition (1).
-That covers pretty much everything.
+That covers a lot of ground.
 In order to be more specific, the PrestoSpace terminology divides all this into two areas:

 - actions that happen all the time, or very frequently.
 Keeping the air conditioning running is an example.
 These actions could also be called maintenance, to stress the idea that they have to happen, and can’t (safely) be put off.